oracle/terraform-provider-oci/docs/resources/identity/swift_password.md

 * `password` - The Swift password.
 The value is available only in the response for `CreateSwiftPassword`, and not for `ListSwiftPasswords` or `UpdateSwiftPassword`.
 * `expires_on` - Date and time when this password will expire, in the format defined by RFC3339.
 Null if it never expires.
 * `time_created` - The date and time the password was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `state` - The user's current state.
-[CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
+Allowed values are: [CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
 * `inactive_status` - The detailed status of INACTIVE `lifecycleState`.